OS2bos/os2bos/README.md

 [bind](https://docs.docker.com/storage/bind-mounts/) if you overwrite the user and set the same user as owner of the directory you bind.

+If some process inside the container needs to write files to locations other than `/static` or `/log`, you need to mount a volume with the right permissions.
+An example is `./manage.py makemigrations` trying to write to `/code/backend/core/migrations`.
+If you bind `/code` to your host system, make sure that the user with UID 72050 have write permissions to `backend/core/migrations`.
+This can be done with `chmod o+w migrations` on your host where you grant all user permission to write.

 #### Test